/The Wedding I Was Never Invited To — And How It Brought My Son Back to Me

 The foil slipped from my fingers.
 “Patrick… got married?”

 She handed me her phone.
-There he was—my son in a blue tuxedo, beside a woman in white silk.
-A crowd behind them in designer clothes.
-Everyone was there.
-Everyone but me.
+And there he was—my son in a blue tuxedo, smiling with a woman in white silk.
+Designer-dressed guests behind them.
+A glorious estate.

 “When was this?”